Altuve's birthday HR answers boos, Astros top Torres, Yanks - WTMJ

 AP Baseball Writer

+“It quieted the fans,” Baker would say with a pause — “for a little while, anyway.”

-Gleyber Torres made an incredible, daring dash for the Yankees, scoring from first base on an infield single, but New York’s five-game winning streak ended.
+Gleyber Torres also stood out, with an an incredible, daring dash for the Yankees in which he scored from first base on an infield single.
+But Houston stopped New York’s five-game winning streak and got back over .500 at 16-15.

+Altuve had been 4 for 22 on May 6 with a double and a triple on his birthday, but never with a long ball.

-Yordan Álvarez hit a pair of solo homers off Gerrit Cole, who turned a 3-2 lead over to Green (0-3) starting the eighth.
-After Torres pulled the Yankees within a run in the bottom half, Martín Maldonado hit a two-run homer off Justin Wilson in the ninth, ending a streak of of 75 plate appearances without an RBI.
+He singled leading off to set the tone against former teammate Gerrit Cole, who allowed solo homers to Yordan Álvarez in the fourth and seventh and turned a 3-2 lead over to Green (0-3) starting the eighth.

 Green started his own trouble by walking Kyle Tucker leading off.
-Pinch-hitter Aledmys Díaz reached on a single to third baseman Gio Urshela, and Tucker took third when Urshela threw past first for an error
+Pinch-hitter Aledmys Díaz reached on a single to Gio Urshela, who made a diving stop but threw past first for an error that allowed Tucker to take third.

+“I know it meant a lot to us in the dugout to see him hit that homer,” said starter Lance McCullers Jr.

+After Torres pulled the Yankees within a run in the bottom half, M aldonado hit a two-run homer off Justin Wilson in the ninth, ending a streak of of 75 plate appearances without an RBI.

-With the Astros shifted to the right side, shortstop Carlos Correa knocked down Aaron Hicks’ grounder near second but had no play as the ball trickled a few feet onto the outfield grass.
+Torres’ frenetic eighth-inning sprint came after he noticed the Astros shifted to the right side.
+Correa knocked down Aaron Hicks’ grounder behind second but had no play as the ball trickled just onto the outfield grass.

 Correa recovered quickly, but Torres saw third uncovered and kept on going.
 Maldonado left his catcher’s spot and ran to cover third, while reliever Ryan Pressly stayed on the mound.

-Correa then made a short toss to third baseman Alex Bregman, who was near second, and Torres raced how ahead of Maldonado and slid headfirst across the plate without a throw.
+Correa then made a short toss to Bregman, the third baseman who was near second, and Torres ran through third-base coach Phil Nevin’s stop sign, racing home ahead of Maldonado.
+Torres tumbled headfirst across the plate without a throw.

+“I saw the pitcher stay on the mound,” Torres said.
+“I just kept running.”

-Alex Scrubb (1-0) pitched a perfect seventh, and Pressly got six outs for his fifth save.
-Houston climbed back above .500 at 16-15.
+Alex Scrubb (1-0) pitched a perfect seventh, and Pressly got six outs for his fifth save in five chances, inducing Giancarlo Stanton to ground into a game-ending double play.

-Yankees fans held critical signs and booed the Astros throughout the series, anger lingering from the sign-stealing scandal that revealed Houston stole signs with a video camera en route to the title — which include a seven-game win over the Yankees in the AL Championship Series.

-Giancarlo Stanton crushed a 117.3 mph solo home run off an ad hanging above the Yankees bullpen in right-center in the third inning, and slumping Clint Frazier hit a tiebreaking, two-run homer in the fourth off Lance McCullers Jr. for a 3-1 lead.
+Stanton crushed a 117.3 mph solo home run off an ad hanging above the Yankees bullpen in right-center in the third inning, and slumping Clint Frazier hit a tiebreaking, two-run homer in the fourth off McCullers for a 3-1 lead.

+Cole faced the Astros for the first time since leaving after the 2019 World Series for a $324 million deal with the Yankees and exchanged a hug with McCullers before the game.

+“He looks good in navy blue,” McCullers said.
+“It brings out his eyes.”

-After striking out 62 in his first six outings, Cole fanned just four in seven innings — his fewest since a rain-interrupted outing against Philadelphia last Aug.
-3 in his Yankees home debut.
-He walked none for his fourth start in a row and he allowed five hits.
+After striking out 62 in his first six starts, Cole didn’t have his best fastball and fanned just four in seven innings.
+He walked none for his fourth start in a row and allowed five hits.

-This was Cole’s first time facing the Astros since leaving them after the 2019 World Series.

-Álvarez’s second homer of the game landed in the netting above Monument Park in center field and gave him six career multihomer games.
+“I felt like I played chess out there for a couple hours,” Cole said.
+“There was a different level of intensity, certainly.”

 CORNER